 What Is Hepatology?

 Hepatology is a subfield in medicine that deals with the study of the liver, pancreas, biliary tract and the gallbladder.
 These organs help in digesting our food, in detoxification and maintaining blood sugar levels in our body.

-The consultation procedure has a few main steps, such as:
+The consultation procedure has a few main steps.